BBL Surgery using Fat Transfer

 - (2) women that have aged who want to replace sagging areas and restore a more youthful backside with butt fullness.

-That being said, a butt augmentations is ideal for patients whose buttocks are:
+That being said, a bbl surgery is ideal for patients whose buttocks are:

 - Disproportionately small

 After the BBL procedure, there is a significant improvement in the way the clothes fit the patient's body in the derriere area.
 If combined with WaterLipo liposuction, the patient can achieve a dramatic change in their overall appearance so it is no wonder that fat grafting is one of the most preferred cosmetic procedures available at the moment.

 The buttocks lift is a 3-stage process that lasts about 3 hours on average.
 However, the duration largely depends on the number of treated areas and whether the surgery is combined with another cosmetic surgery process, such as breast augmentation or liposuction.
 Patients are usually put under local anesthesia and sedation (particularly effective for nervous patients).

 The patient arrives at the clinic or hospital and is asked to put on a sterilized gown.
 The doctor will then designate (by making markings on the body) which areas of the patient's body they will use to harvest fat from, as well as the areas on the buttocks that will receive the extracted and purified fat cells.
 Then, the patient is prepared for surgery by receiving local anesthesia and IV sedation.
 Mild stinging and/or pressure are the most common sensations felt at this stage.
 Once the sedation takes effect, the patient enters a state where they feel a bit drowsy and they will be briefly awakened only to change positions, if necessary.

 Which type of butt surgery is best for you?